Birankai North America

 Consists of all active BNA Shihan, plus the Chair of the Teachers’ Council.

-2019 Officers of the Senior Council include:
+Officers of the Senior Council in 2022:

-• Deputy Chair of Senior Council: David Stier
+• Deputy Chair: David Stier

-• Senior Advisor: Elizabeth Lynn
+• Senior Advisor: Darrell Bluhm

-• Liaison to Hombu Dojo: John Brinsley (Shidoin)
+• Liaison to Hombu Dojo: John Brinsley

 The Teachers Council (TC)

-Made up of all active BNA Shidoin, plus Fukushidoin, who are Chief Instructors of a dojo
+Made up of all active BNA Shidoin, plus Fukushidoin, who are Chief Instructors of a dojo.

-2019 Officers of the Teachers Council:
+Officers of the Teachers Council in 2022:

-• TC Chair: Roo (Katherine) Heins
+• TC Chair: John Brinsley

-The Board of Directors (BoD)
+The Board of Directors (BOD)

 The BNA Board of Directors are active BNA members with significant experience within the organization and include at least one Shihan selected by the Senior Council and one Shidoin selected by the Teachers’ Council.

-• Dennis Belt (Senior Council Apppointee)
+• Dennis Belt (Senior Council Appointee) – Partial year

 • Todd Fessenden